-Colin Urwin is a professional singer, songwriter and storyteller.
-He hails from the Glens of Antrim in the northeast of Ireland and has been mainly influenced by traditional Irish and Scottish music.
+Colin Urwin is a singer, songwriter storyteller, workshop facilitator and recording artist.
+Hailing from the Glens of Antrim in the northeast of Ireland, he has been mainly influenced by traditional Irish and Scottish music.
 He has been playing and singing folk songs for over four decades and for the last twenty years he has been the caller and singer in 'Haste to the Wedding' ceilidh band, who are always in great demand at functions all over Ireland.

-Over the years Colin has performed on thousands of stages from open field festivals to primary school settings.
-Throughout the current pandemic, however, he has been appearing on regular weekly virtual sessions at, for example, Liz Weir's Ballyeamonn Barn Session and Maria Whatton's Once Upon A Wednesday Club, and various others throughout Ireland, the UK, Europe and the US.
-He has also performed and recorded for events hosted by The Causeway Coast and Glens Heritage Group, Library NI events in conjunction with the Armstrong Storytelling Trust, National Storytelling Network (US), Artists Standing Strong Together (US) and the World Storytelling Cafe.
+Colin has also performed and recorded for events hosted by The Causeway Coast and Glens Heritage Group, Library NI events in conjunction with the Armstrong Storytelling Trust, National Storytelling Network (US), Artists Standing Strong Together (US), North East Story Telling conference (US) and the World Storytelling Cafe.

-Through the Armstrong Storytelling Trust and Libraries NI, Colin also works regularly with Dementia NI Groups.
+Through the Armstrong Storytelling Trust and Libraries NI, Colin also works regularly with Dementia NI and special needs Groups.
 He describes this as among the most satisfying and rewarding work he does.

 "Colin can do something the rest of us cannot do: he can write an original story and make it sound like it's an ancient tale.
 His talent for interweaving story and song ensures his work is authentic and original."

-Colin's evocative songs on everything from the environment to reflections on his upbringing in Northern Ireland and moving historical events have a universal appeal, and he is developing a loyal band of followers across the world.
+Colin is a consummate storyteller cut from the same cloth as the traditional balladeer.
+Delivered with his rich authentic voice, his evocative songs on everything from the environment, reflections on his upbringing in Northern Ireland during the troubles and moving historical events possess a universal appeal.
+With lyrics so deceptively simple they are utterly sublime combined with hauntingly beautiful melodies, he continues to develop a loyal band of followers around the world.

-In February 2021 he completed his long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
-The album is now available to purchase online and at a number of local outlets.
+His long awaited first album of original material, 'A Kind Of Love Song', a collection of twelve songs and a poem, was recorded at Stoney Road Studios, Belfast and produced by the legendary Brian Houston.
+The album is available to purchase online (see below) and at a number of local outlets.

 "Colin Urwin is without doubt one of my absolute favorite balladeer storytellers.
 He moves between the traditional world and original songs and stories with ease.
 Whether he’s sharing love songs that can melt your bones, or sending chills up and down your spine with vivid Irish tales of the supernatural, he is an experience not to be missed!"